libriscv/libriscv/README.md

 >>> Runtime exception: Execution space protection fault
 ```

+The solution is to load a RISC-V binary into the vector `binary` so that the machine is created using a RISC-V ELF binary.

 You can limit the amount of (virtual) memory the machine can use like so:
 ```C++
 	const uint32_t memsize = 1024 * 1024 * 64;